humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-04-04-xpath-in-javascript-part-3.md

 ## XPath support

 All XML DOM document objects in Internet Explorer have built-in support for XPath via two methods: `selectSingleNode()` and `selectNodes()`.
 Each method accepts an XPath expression as an argument and returns the first matching node and a `NodeSet` of all matching nodes, respectively.
 If there are no matching nodes, `selectSingleNode()` returns `null` while `selectNodes()` returns an empty `NodeList` object.
 Every element in the document has these two methods, making it easy to execute an XPath query in the correct context.
-Before using these methods, though, it&#8217;s recommended to set the selection language of the XML DOM document to be XPath.
-This is necessary to avoid some of the nuanced differences between Microsoft&#8217;s first XPath implementation (which came before the specification was final) and the W3C recommendation:
+Before using these methods, though, it's recommended to set the selection language of the XML DOM document to be XPath.
+This is necessary to avoid some of the nuanced differences between Microsoft's first XPath implementation (which came before the specification was final) and the W3C recommendation:

     xmldoc.setProperty("SelectionLanguage", "XPath");